Postage stamps and postal history of Greenland: Pakke-Porto stamps

 Stamps were issued by the Kongelige Grønlandske Handel in 1905 for use as parcel stamps.
 The stamps showed the coat of arms of Greenland, featuring a standing polar bear.
 Letters were handled free of charge by the Kongelige Grønlandske Handel until 1938.

 First stamps

 In 1938, postal service was established and the first postage stamps of Greenland were issued on 1 December.
 The series consisted of five stamps with a portrait of the Danish king Christian X and two with the image of a polar bear.

 Later issues

 In 1945, during the Second World War, a new set of stamps was printed by the American Bank Note Company.
 This series consisted of nine values, which in addition to King Christian X, also showed seals, Inuit in a kayak, dog sleds and polar bears.

-On March 11, 1969, Greenland issued a stamp dedicated to the 70th birthday of King Frederick IX.
+On March 11, 1969, Greenland issued a stamp dedicated to the 70th birthday of King Frederik IX.
 For the first time, the name of the country was inscribed in two languages, Danish and Greenlandic.